RealFakeSoof/WiLYSearch/README.md

 ### Instances

-You can find a list of instances on any LibreY instance by accessing /instances.php.<br>
+WiLYSearch doesn't have any public instances, but you can find a list of instances on any LibreY instance by accessing /instances.php.<br>
 Alternatively look at `instances.json` where the list is generated from.<br><br>
 While the official instances may be more updated and have better uptime, please consider using another person's instances as these are heavily overloaded.<br>
 Support the community. ❤️<br><br>